ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 nothing but objects:

 - they're created via literals `function <optionalName> (<optionalArguments) {<functionBody>}`
-- can be assigned to variables or properties
+- they can be assigned to variables or properties
-- can be passed as function parameters and returned as function results
+- they can be passed as function parameters and returned as function results
-- can have properties and method (for instance, each function has a `name` property and a `call` and `apply` method)
+- they can have properties and methods.
+For instance each function has a `name` property and a `call` and `apply` method.
+More on that later.

 ### Function Declaration
 Two main ways to declare a function: